-Decomposition takes time, so it’s best to sheet compost an area months in advance.
-Materials will be decomposed enough to plant in the area the next season; by the next year you will not be able to recognize any of the original materials.
-Given time the layers of paper and organic materials will have smothered the roots of plants previously growing on the site, and decomposed into wonderfully rich and fertile soil.
+Decomposition takes several months, so it’s best to sheet mulch an area months in advance of fall planting season.
+Given time and summer heat, the layers of paper and organic materials will smother the grass and all of it will decompose into wonderfully rich and fertile soil.

-Quantities listed here will convert an area of fifty square feet.
+Quantities listed here will conver an area of fifty square feet.
 To create fertile soils for California native plants, you will need:

 - about 300 sq. ft of corrugated cardboard boxes,

 - about 1/4 to 1/2 cubic yard of finished all-green compost (compost without animal manures),

 - and approximately 5 to 7 cubic yards of bulk organic matter.

 This list is meant only to serve as an example; if possible recycle what you have on hand, or use free materials that can be had for the asking.
 Neighbors will often save newspapers if you ask for them; appliance stores are a good source of cardboard.
 Cotton fabrics can take the place of some of the paper; coffee companies will sometimes give away burlap sacks, and you can also recycle old cotton sheets, towels, or clothing.